IamNator/go-whatsapp/README.md

-A Library for Sending out messages via templates on whatsapp business cloud API.
+This is a Go-Lang library that helps you send messages using pre-made templates on WhatsApp's business cloud platform.